aajonusnet/aajonusnet/md/QNA/Q&A Of February 1, 2004.md

 A: EMF fields in computers, yeah.

-Q: One time when I was talking to someone at the airport, trying to convince them to not X Ray my food, the fellow said that when I'm up in the airplane flying that I get hit with way more radiation from the sun.
+Q: One time when I was talking to someone at the airport, trying to convince them to not X-Ray my food, the fellow said that when I'm up in the airplane flying that I get hit with way more radiation from the sun.

 A: Absolutely.
 But it's a sun radiation, and there's no damage from sun